-The Student Life Office, through the MACU Athletics Program, will arrange for athletic competitions on two levels.
+The MACU Athletics Program, will arrange for athletic competitions on two levels.
 The First level is Intercollegiate play.
 This level will involve the University teams known as "Mustangs" or "Lady Mustangs" who will compete on the Intercollegiate level against teams from other colleges and universities.
 This will require a much higher level of involvement and commitment to play for one of these teams.
-This type of competition will be overseen by University appointed coaching staff personnel.
-The student athletes that will participate on these teams will typically have been recruited by the MACU Athletics department but there will also be "open tryout" periods for other interested students as open roster spots allow.
+This type of competition will be overseen by university appointed coaching staff personnel under the direction of the Athletic Director.
+The student athletes that will participate on these teams will typically have been recruited by the MACU Athletics department but there may also be "open tryout" periods for other interested students as open roster spots allow.
 Those participating on one of the Intercollegiate teams will have an additional code of conduct in which to follow as well as stated spiritual, academic, and campus life guidelines in order to remain a member in good standing with their appointed team.